 It’s here.
 Prom night.
 And you’re getting as many jitters as your teen.
-Yours, however, are probably less excitement and more worry.
-Topping the list of concerns, the Big Three: alcohol, drugs and sex?
+Yours, however, are probably less about excitement and more about worry.
+But with these prom safety tips for students, you should get a little peace of mind.

 Once you’ve got the prom’s agenda and logistics nailed down, set up some basic prom rules to ensure peace of mind.
 Here are eight to include: